 Find information about our upcoming and earlier seminars here.

 This year we do not have a consistent theme, we will mix different current and hopefully interesting issues.
-The place for the seminar is Zoom until further noticed.
+The place for the seminar is Universitetsklubben or Zoom.
 (Link to Zoom will be found in Canvas, no pre-registration for the meetings is needed as long as we are seen in Zoom)

 Lunch seminar 16 March at 12:00 - 13:00